 Each year at Ty Caton, our customers enjoy an opportunity to purchase wine futures at our Annual Barrel Tasting Event, held every October.
 Offering wine futures, traditionally known as en primeur, is the purchasing of wines that are still in barrels before they’re bottled and released.
-This year our annual Futures Sale will be virtual, from October 2nd through the 10th, where we will continue our tradition of offering futures to our customers.
+This year our annual Barrel Tasting event will be held on Saturday, October 1st at the Sonoma winery.
+Our virtual sale will be live October 2nd through the 10th, where we will continue our tradition of offering futures to our customers.

 What Makes Wine Futures Special